 Save This Recipe! 💌

-Lotus Biscoff spread has to be one of my favorites, I've already got a Biscoff cheesecake and Biscoff milkshake !
-This Biscoff buttercream frosting is what I used to frost my Biscoff snack cake , but you could also use it to frost vanilla cake, chocolate cake, or cupcakes!
+Lotus Biscoff spread has to be one of my favorites, I've already got a Biscoff cheesecake and realized I need a regular Biscoff cake too!

 The base of this recipe is an American buttercream, so it is super simple to make and takes just a few minutes to whip up.
-This really is the perfect recipe for biscoff lovers!
+If you love the cinnamon, caramelized taste of cookie butter, you're going to LOVE this.

 - Butter: I'm using unsalted butter so I can control the amount of salt in this recipe.
 I also always use European style butter which is much richer and creamier.